ibexa/documentation-developer/docs/guide/customizing_calendar.md

 # Customizing calendar widget

-The calendar widget allows you to display all scheduled events.
+By default, the calendar widget allows you to display all scheduled events.
 You can also configure it to display your custom event types or display them from [external resources](#configuring-custom-calendar-event-sources).

 Optionally, you can customize the color of a custom event and make it look different depending on the [SiteAccess configuration](../guide/siteaccess.md#configuring-siteaccesses).